sealingtech/EDCOP-TOOLS/elasticsearch/README.md

 ## Image Repository

 By default, images are pulled from *edcop-master:5000* which is presumed to be hosted on the master node.
-If you're changing this value, make sure the image names match the names of the tools (e.g. *elasticsearch*).
-If not, you will have to change the image names in the *es-client.yaml* file.
+If you're changing these values, make sure you include the full repository name.

 ```
-image:
-  repository: edcop-master
+images:
+  elasticsearch: edcop-master:5000/elasticsearch
+  curator: edcop-master:5000/curator
 ```

 ## Networks